-Captured in all these dramatic views, all types of gravity defying rock formations are on display at Arches National Park.
+Captured in these dramatic views, visitors find a myriad of gravity defying rock formations on display at Arches National Park.
 One of Travel Channel's top ten parks in America, the distant snow capped La Sal peaks set up the perfect ice-blue backdrop for these geological wonders.

 Additional Points of Interest

 Copyright © 2007-17 Benjamin Prepelka